 Ivy League schools have a reputation for being elite institutions, with high selectivity during the admissions process.
 Harvard University is currently the most selective university in the country.
-Out of 42,749 applications received for the Class of 2022, Harvard admitted only 4.6 percent of applicants.
+Out of 57,435 applications received for the Class of 2025, Harvard admitted only 3.4 percent of applicants.
 While the admissions process is extremely selective, it is not impossible for first-generation students to earn a spot in these world-class schools.
-For example, 18 percent of Yale’s Class of 2022 are the first member of their family to attend university.
+For example, 16 percent of Yale’s Class of 2025 are the first member of their family to attend university.
 However, the Ivy Leagues have recently come under fire for their admissions processes, which critics say favors legacy students (those who have had a parent attend the same university) to the detriment of minority students.

 Endowments and student lifeIn addition to being some of the top schools in the United States, the Ivies are also the richest, with endowment funds in the billions of dollars.
-In 2017, Harvard, Princeton, and Yale all cracked the top five richest colleges in the United States.
-Harvard was ranked as the richest school in the country, with an endowment fund valued at 36.02 billion U.S. dollars, far surpassing the second richest school, Yale, whose endowment fund was valued at 27.18 billion U.S. dollars.
-In 2016, the University of Pennsylvania spent the most out of the Ivies on research and development with 1.2 million U.S. dollars, and also saw the highest net revenue , raking in about 10.4 billion U.S. dollars.
+In the fiscal year of 2020, Harvard, Yale, and Princeton all cracked the top five richest colleges in the United States.
+Harvard was ranked as the richest school in the country, with an endowment fund valued at 40.58 billion U.S. dollars, far surpassing the third richest school, Yale, whose endowment fund was valued at 31.2 billion U.S. dollars.
+In 2019, the University of Pennsylvania spent the most out of the Ivies on research and development with 1.5 billion U.S. dollars.